jelmer/silver-platter/README.rst

 code in a version control system.

-It automatically creates a local checkout of a remote repository, make user-specified changes, publish those changes on the remote hosting site and then creates pull request.
+It automatically creates a local checkout of a remote repository, makes user-specified changes, publishes those changes on the remote hosting site and then creates pull request.

 In addition to that, it can also perform basic maintenance on branches